 The project lifecycle is a frequently discussed topic in project management practices.
 In this post, we share a real-life example of a project lifecycle related to the development of a new innovative product.

-The life cycle is created by a Project Management Academy bachelor and is maximally tailored to the needs of the initial activities of each project management office.
-The material presented also contains some product-oriented details and is an important part of the overall picture of the project lifecycle in this example.
-The course is regulated by The Global Regulatory Network and is part of BVOP.org’s Certified Project Manager program, which is also regulated by us.
+The life cycle is created by a real student enrolled in a project management course and is maximally tailored to the needs of the initial activities of each project management office.
+The study presented also contains some product-oriented details and is an important part of the overall picture of the project lifecycle in this example.
+The course is regulated by The Global Regulatory Network and is part of BVOP.org’s Certified Project Manager program.

 The project lifecycle – Sections, phases, and descriptions